Experience the great out floors

 Reface your deck rather than rebuild

-If the boards on your existing deck are looking a bit worn – and the foundation and deck framing system are sound – C&L Ward® can simply replace the walking surfaces and railings with Fiberon® composite decking and railing.
+If your existing deck boards are looking a bit worn, but the foundation and deck framing system are sound – C&L Ward® can simply replace the walking surfaces and railings with Fiberon® composite decking and railing.
 It’s an ideal way to save time and money, while enjoying all of Fiberon’s benefits over wood.

 Our installation team has the proper training and tools to complete most deck resurfacing projects in 1-2 days with virtually no disruption to your existing landscaping.
 Choosing C&L Ward® to resurface your existing deck is a great decision that will increase the value of your home and eliminate tiresome annual deck maintenance.
 Spend more time enjoying your deck this summer and less time working on it – Schedule a Free In-Home Consultation today!